-Since the 1990s, BHIVA has been producing guidelines for the management of HIV infection, which, while primarily intended for the use of UK physicians, have international influence.
+Since the 1990s, BHIVA has been producing guidelines for the management of HIV which, while primarily intended for the use of UK clinicians, have international influence.

 Click here for more information on the Guidelines Subcommittee.

-We are delighted to announce that the process used by the British HIV Association to produce its UK national guidelines has been accredited by the National Institute for Health and Clinical Excellence (NICE).
-Accreditation is valid for five years from July 2012 and is retrospectively applicable to guidance produced using the processes described in the 2011 BHIVA guideline development manual.
-All guidance produced following the accredited process is eligible to bear the Accreditation Mark.
+The process used by the British HIV Association to produce its UK national guidelines has been accredited by the National Institute for Health and Clinical Excellence (NICE).
+Accreditation (obtained in July 2012) is now valid until the end of December 2023 and is retrospectively applicable to guidance produced using the processes described in the BHIVA Guideline Development Manual.
+All fully updated guidance produced following the accredited process is eligible to bear the accreditation mark.

 For more information, please click here.